 LONG ABSTRACT

-Here, we will show how uniformly 13C, 15N-labeled fungal materials could be produced and how these soft materials should be proceeded for solid-state NMR and sensitivity-enhanced DNP experiments.
+This protocol shows how uniformly 13C, 15N-labeled fungal materials can be produced and how these soft materials should be proceeded for solid-state NMR and sensitivity-enhanced DNP experiments.
 The sample processing procedure of plant biomass is also detailed.
 This method allows the measurement of a series of 1D and 2D 13C-13C/15N correlations spectra, which enables high-resolution structural elucidation of complex biomaterials in their native state, with minimal perturbation.
 The isotope-labeling can be examined by quantifying the intensity in 1D spectra and the polarization transfer efficiency in 2D correlation spectra.
 The success of Dynamic Nuclear Polarization (DNP) sample preparation can be evaluated by the sensitivity enhancement factor.
-Further experiments examining the structural aspects of the polysaccharides and proteins can lead to a model of the three-dimensional architecture.
-These methods can be modified and adapted to investigate a wide range of carbohydrate-rich materials, including the natural cell walls of plants, fungi, algae and bacteria, as well as synthesized or designed carbohydrate polymers and their complex.
+Further experiments examining the structural aspects of the polysaccharides and proteins will lead to a model of the three-dimensional architecture.
+These methods can be modified and adapted to investigate a wide range of carbohydrate-rich materials, including the natural cell walls of plants, fungi, algae and bacteria, as well as synthesized or designed carbohydrate polymers and their complex with other molecules.

 INTRODUCTION: